Home » Recipe Type » Drinks » Gingerbread Hot Chocolate: Warming, Comforting, Full of Flavour

-Warm and comforting, this gingerbread hot chocolate is full of flavour and has a slight kick to it too.
+Warm and comforting, this gingerbread hot chocolate is full of flavour.
+It has a slight kick to it too.
 Use your favourite plant-based milk or go for full on dairy.
+Perfect for cold autumnal nights.

 Do you remember those sticky ginger apple cakes I made for Bonfire Night a few weeks ago?
 Well I reckoned the ginger syrup I created to glaze them would contribute to a wicked gingerbread hot chocolate.
 How right I was.